Harsh12375/ShuttleFy/README.md

 - JWT for token management
 - Nodemailer for email delivery
 - Speakeasy for OTP generation
+- Redis for caching and rate limiting
+- Bull for job queues and background tasks

 ### Frontend
 - React with TypeScript